How to Get Good Sleep with a Bad Back

 - Form an L shape by lifting your legs against the wall.

-- Keeping a back flat, place your arms above your head or rest them across your chest.
+- Keeping a flat back, place your arms above your head or rest them across your chest.

 - Relax, inhaling and exhaling.